Cultural Heritage, MSc

 Upon completion of this programme you are equipped with both the theoretical and practical knowledge and skills needed by employers within the heritage sector, including museums, local authorities and government agencies, historic trusts, and other cultural and conservation bodies.

-In addition to the core courses taught, you are able to tailor your studies to your particular interests or career aspirations by choosing from three study pathways:
+In addition to the core courses taught, you are able to tailor your studies to your particular interests or career aspirations by selecting one of our three study pathways.

 Career Opportunities